 As an AAFP board member, Brull advocates on behalf of family physicians and patients nationwide to inspire positive change in the U.S. health care system.

-Brull has practiced family medicine in rural Kansas for 19 years.
+Brull has practiced family medicine in rural Kansas for 20 years.
 She is CEO and owner of Prairie Star Family Practice, PA in Plainville.
-In addition, she serves as regional medical director for five accountable care organizations of independent primary care practices located in Kansas, Oklahoma, Missouri, Colorado and Utah.
+In addition, she works as the vice president of clinical engagement for Aledade, a company that partners with independent primary care physicians to succeed in value-based care.
 She serves the Rooks County Health Center Surgical Clinics as medical director and operations manager, and formerly served 12 years as health officer for the Rooks County Health Department.
 She is also the Kansas Medical Director for VaxCare.

 Brull served two years as an HIT Fellow for the Office of the National Coordinator and was recognized as a Hypertension Control Challenge Champion by the CDC in 2014.
 She was named as a Top 25 Innovator by Modern Healthcare in 2019 and is a physician leader in performance improvement and change management.